ibm-cloud-docs/power-iaas/SAP-certified-profiles.md

-[aSAP-measurement-25-march-start]{: tag-green}

 ## SAP profile attributes and performance metrics
 {: #sap-performance-metrics}

-The following table describes the fields displayed for an SAP profile in the {{site.data.keyword.powerSys_notm}} user interface, along with their configuration details and associated performance indicators.
+The following table describes the fields displayed for an SAP profile in the {{site.data.keyword.powerSys_notm}} user interface, along with their configuration details and associated performance indicators:

 | Field   | Description                                                                                                                                                                                                                                                                             |
 | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |